byucsl/gnumap/README.md

-# GNUMAP: Genomic Next-generation Universal MAPper version 4.0 for MacOS
+# GNUMAP: Genomic Next-generation Universal MAPper version 4.0

-This is tested on MacOS Sierra 10.12.3

 ## Installation

   1. Download the source code [from the repo](https://github.com/byucsl/gnumap/archive/bwt.zip) or `git clone` [https://github.com/byucsl/gnumap.git](https://github.com/byucsl/gnumap.git).
   2. In the `gnumap/` directory run `make`.
   3. _Optional:_ add the path to the GNUMAP binary (`./bin/gnumap`) to your PATH variable.

+### Mac Installation

+To install on a Mac, clone the repository with the following command: `git clone -b mac https://github.com/byucsl/gnumap.git`

 ## Quick Start